 Powers and Duties of the Board of Directors

-The Board shall fix compensation for any employee.
-The Board may, at the expense of the organization, cover any officer, member, or employee having access to its funds with a fidelity bond.
+The Board of Directors shall fix compensation for any such employee appointed by the Board of Directors.
+The Board of Directors may, at the expense of the organization, insure any Officer, Director, member, or employee having access to its funds with proper liability coverage.

-Section 4 - The Board of Directors may call any number of special meetings that may be deemed necessary to carry out the objectives of the organization.
+The Board of Directors may call any number of special meetings that may be deemed necessary to carry out the objectives of the organization.

 C. To review and approve expense claims submitted to CALBO for reimbursement.

 D. To make a financial report, in open meetings, at the Annual Business Meeting, and at each meeting of the Board of Directors.